 It falls within the responsibilities of the President of ECAC to establish andmaintain Member States' relations with ECAC's sister regional organisations in Africa, the Arab world, and Latin America and with other governmental and non-governmental organisations in the civil aviation field and with States worldwide, reflecting the fact that these relations are of great importance to ECAC.

-With 27 of its 44 Member States being also members of the European Union, close cooperation with the European Commission is of fundamental importance both in the interests of avoiding duplication of work and making best use of limited resources but also to provide vital links to the European Union's air transport policies for all non-EU ECAC Member States.
+With 27 of its 44 Member States being also members of the European Union, close cooperation with the European Commission is of fundamental importance both in the interest of avoiding duplication of work and making best use of resources but also to provide links to the European Union's air transport policies for all non-EU ECAC Member States.
 Representatives of the European Commission are systematically invited to participate in ECAC meetings in the various fields of the organisation's activities.

-Obviously, ECAC has always had a special working relationship with ICAO and represents the interests of its Member States at ICAO Assemblies and other special events.
-ECAC has a strong record of contributing to the work of ICAO in the context of producing global solutions to global air transport issues.
+ECAC has always had a special working relationship with ICAO and represents the interests of its Member States at ICAO Assemblies and other special events.
+ECAC has a strong record of contributing to the work of ICAO in the context of producing solutions to global air transport issues.

 Relations with ECAC's sister regional organisations are strong, inter alia through bilateral cooperation agreements and joint work programmes and activities with regional organisations and individual States.
-There are now in place memoranda of understanding with the African Civil Aviation Commission (AFCAC), the Latin American Civil Aviation Commission (LACAC) and the Arab Civil Aviation Organization (ACAO), and also with Singapore, the United Arab Emirates and the Republic of Korea.
+There are now in place memoranda of understanding with the African Civil Aviation Commission (AFCAC), the Latin American Civil Aviation Commission (LACAC) and the Arab Civil Aviation Organization (ACAO), and also with Kazakhstan, Singapore, the United Arab Emirates and the Republic of Korea.